ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ### Introduction
 This is the GitHub repository for the Toxoplasma Conference RNAseq Workshop.
 Goals of this workshop include:

-* understand how RNAseq data is generated and how the raw data is processed (for practical reasons, we will dicuss but not demonstrate this)
+* gain an understanding of how RNAseq data is generated and how the raw data is processed (for practical reasons, we will dicuss but not demonstrate this)
-* learn to use the R programming language to manage and analyze data (hands-on)
+* learn to use the R programming language to manage and analyze data (hands-on with example dataset)
-* Apply these methods to analyze RNAseq data comparing...

-***Motivation for this Workshop***  Students and postdocs training in the biomedical sciences today are faced with the challenge  analyzing and interpreting large-scale datasets, as well data being continuously made in the public domain.
+***Rationale for this Workshop***  Students and postdocs training in the biomedical sciences today are faced with the challenge  analyzing and interpreting large-scale datasets, as well data being continuously made in the public domain.
 Research in Toxoplasma has mine large data sets.
 Once a problem specific to genomics, the issue of 'big data' is becoming ubiquitous, as everything from microscopy to flow cytometry to gene expression profiling produce  This workshop provides students and postdocs with an opportunity to begin developing the skills necessary to analyze, summarize and present the results of RNAseq experiments.
 The workshop will be run as a hands-on tutorial using a real data-set

 ### Workshop Outline